vishipayyallore/speaker_series_2021/MicrosoftReactor/S5_2021Nov16_HandsOnAzureFunctions/README.md

 **Receiving Http Status Code 200 when we send the proper inputs to Azure Function**

 ![ArrayOperations Status 200 | 100x100](./Documentation/Images/ArrayOperations_Status200.PNG)

+---

+## Hello World Project - Http, Timer, and Queue `Trigger` with Blob, and Queue `Input/Output Bindings`

+### Execute Azure Functions with triggers [Http, Timer and Queue]

+**Note:** Hands ON

+> 1. Creating Azure Function using Http Trigger
+> 1. Creating Azure Function using Queue Trigger
+> 1. Creating Azure Function using Timer Trigger

+### Execute Azure Functions with input/output bindings

+**Note:** Hands ON

+> 1. Adding Blob output binding for the Http Trigger
+> 1. Adding Blob output binding for the Queue Trigger.
+It has Queue as Input binding
+> 1. Adding Queue output binding for the Timer Trigger

+---

 ## Mini Project 1 - `GitHub Code Change Tracker`